Secrets detection is at core of GitGuardian for Internal Repositories Monitoring.

 It is possible to disable the validity checks for the entire GitGuardian workspace.
 However, please be advised that some detectors require validity checks to be enabled to be active.
 If you choose to keep validity checks globally disabled, these detectors will be deactivated and will no longer raise any incidents.

-invalid will have their status changed to
+invalid will have their validity set to

-cannot check since their associated validity checker is toggled off.
+unknown since their associated validity checker is toggled off.
 Re-enabling the validity checker will trigger the verification process on all existing incidents, if and when possible.

 To verify if a detector requires validity checks to be enabled to raise incidents, go to the detector's dedicated page in the Secrets Detection documentation and look for the flag

 You can find the exhaustive list of GitGuardian secrets detectors in the settings of your workspace.

 You can activate or deactivate secrets detectors on an individual basis to refine your focus on incidents.